DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-12-16-Query-optimization-in-MySQL.md

     SELECT name FROM CUSTOMER LIMIT 10;
     ```

+    Retrieving all columns can prevent optimizations such as covering indexes, as well as adding I/O, memory, and CPU overhead for the server.

 2. Fetching more columns by using join command with multiple table

     We should select some specific columns in join commands.